Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 1. Paying too much

 First, there’s tax.
-Unless you’re buying from a non-VAT area or through a VAT registered company, you’re going to instantly lose 20% of your investment.
+Unless you’re buying from a non-VAT area or through a VAT registered company, you’re going to instantly lose 20% of your investment (or whatever the tax rate is in your territory).
 That means your diamond will need to grow in value by 20% for you to merely break even.

 2. Expecting too much